nitvic793/rotvic-engine/README.md

 ## Steps to build

-This project requires the Windows 10 SDK installed.
+This project requires the Windows 10 SDK to be installed.

-- Open project Visual Studio 2017
+- Open project in Visual Studio 2017
-- Set project build in x64 platform.
+- Set project to build in x64 platform.
 - Set "Game" as startup project.
-- Build and run
+- Build and run.

 ## Known issues